 Employee experience management seeks to understand why employees feel the way they do about their experiences at work, starting as a candidate to the day they leave and everything in between.

-Voice of the employee (VoE) technologies and tools to gather this information include 360 feedback assessments, surveys, behavioral and sentiment analysis, and more.
-Using these insights, organizations can personalize each employee’s experiences across their lifecycle, boosting engagement and productivity.
+Voice of the employee (VoE) technologies and tools to gather this information include 360 feedback assessments, surveys, behavioural and sentiment analysis, and more.
+Using these insights, organisations can personalise each employee’s experiences across their lifecycle, boosting engagement and productivity.

 - Core HR and payroll